SISBID/Reproducible-Research/2017_SISBID_3_03_Rmarkdown.md

 Word or LaTeX.
 But there was a lot of copy-paste of figures, and messing about to get page breaks just right.

-I know write all such reports using RMarkdown, with the output being a single HTML file, which can be opened in any web browser.
+I now write all such reports using RMarkdown, with the output being a single HTML file, which can be opened in any web browser.
 I'll show a couple of examples.
 The advantages are: